TechPolicyLab/Data-Statements/template.md

 > For full details, see the How To Guide(LINK).

 > Instruction fields are given as blockquotes; delete the instructions when you're done, and provide the file with your data, for example as "DATASTATEMENT.md".
-The lists in some blocks are designed to be filled in, but it's good to also leave a written description of what's happening, as well as the list.
+The lists in some schema elements are designed to be filled in, but it's good to also provide a written description, as well as the list.

-> Only blockquoted content should be deleted; the final about statement should be left intact.
+> Only blockquoted and highlighted content should be deleted; the final about statement should be left intact.

 # Data Statement for [Dataset Name]